SAP-archive/teched2020-DEV165/exercises/Ex-1.Setting_Up_Connectivty_to_Non_SAP_Systems/Ex.1.4.Set_Up_Gmail_Connectivity.md

 4. In the **Name** and **Description** fields, enter a name and description that indicates that the credentials is for GMail account.
 In the **User** field, enter your GMail ID and enter your password in the **Password** field.
 Re-enter the password in the **Repeat Password** field and choose **Deploy**
 ![Deploy GMail Credentials](/exercises/Images/Deploy_Credentials_CPI/create-deploy-gmail-credentials.png)

-## Performing a Connectivity Test with Your Deployed Credentials
+## Performing Connectivity Test with Your Deployed Credentials